wvpianoman/brian-nixos/README.md

 </div>
 This repo contains the configs and programs for the computers in my stable.
 Currently there are 3 laptops and 2 desktops I am deploying NixOS on:

 -MacbookPro 9,2

 -Dell Latitude E6540

 -Lenovo Slim7 16IAH7 82VB

-- CyperPowerPC AMD CPU/GPU @ work
+-CyperPowerPC AMD CPU/GPU @ work

-- Piece-built Pentium D desktop/tower
+-Piece-built Pentium D desktop/tower